kubernetes/website/content/en/docs/user-journeys/users/application-developer/foundational.md

 On Linux, *microk8s* is a good alternative to Minikube for a local install of Kubernetes:

-* there is no overhead from running a virtual machine as it runs on the native OS
+* Runs on the native OS, so there is no overhead from running a virtual machine.
-* microk8s always provides the latest stable version of Kubernetes
+* Always provides the latest stable version of Kubernetes, using built-in auto-upgrade functionality.
-* installation of microk8s takes less than a minute
+* Installs in less than a minute.

 * {{< link text="Install microk8s" url="https://microk8s.io/" >}}.